New Democratic Party: Alexa McDonough

 McLaughlin resigned in 1995 and was succeeded by Alexa McDonough, the former leader of the Nova Scotia NDP.
 In contrast to traditional Canadian practice, where an MP for a safe seat stands down to allow a newly elected leader a chance to enter Parliament via a by-election, McDonough opted to wait until the next election to enter Parliament.

 The party recovered somewhat in the 1997 election, electing 21 members.
 The NDP made a breakthrough in Atlantic Canada, a region where they had been practically nonexistent at the federal level.
-Before 1997, they had won only three seats in the Atlantic in their entire history.
+Before 1997, they had won only three seats in Atlantic Canada.
 However, in 1997 they won eight seats in that region.
-The party was able to harness the discontent of voters in the Atlantic, who were upset over cuts to employment insurance and other social programs implemented by Jean Chrétien's Liberal majority government.
+The party was able to harness the discontent of voters in Atlantic Canada, who were upset over cuts to employment insurance and other social programs implemented by Jean Chrétien's Liberal majority government.

 In the November 2000 election, the NDP campaigned primarily on the issue of Medicare but lost significant support.
 The governing Liberals ran an effective campaign on their economic record and managed to recapture some of the Atlantic ridings lost to the NDP in the 1997 election.
 The initial high electoral prospects of the Canadian Alliance under new leader Stockwell Day also hurt the NDP as many supporters strategically voted Liberal to keep the Alliance from winning.
 The NDP finished with 13 MPs—just barely over the threshold for official party status.
 McDonough announced her resignation as party leader for family reasons in June 2002 (effective upon her successor's election).